Craig Settles Talks Telehealth, FCC Mapping Issues on States, Broadband’s Impact on Critical Infrastructure

 “Our job is to figure out what they’re going to want before they do,” Settles said.
 I think Henry Ford once said, ‘If I’d ask customers what they wanted, they would’ve told me a faster horse.’
 People don’t know what they want until you show it to them.”

-Settles will answer questions about broadband needs analysis and future broadband deployment in an Ask-Me-Anything session with Broadband.Money on Friday, December 3rd, at 7.30 p.m.
+Settles will answer questions about broadband needs analysis and future broadband deployment in an Ask-Me-Anything session with Broadband.Money on Friday, December 3rd, at 2:30 p.m.
+ET.
 Settles’ work and analyses of when telehealth services makes sense can be found at his web site.

 FCC mapping issues threaten broadband deployment